Here are some important dates and deadlines to get your shop ready for the holiday shopping season.

 Create a product or option for Express Shipping and help those procrastinators get their goods before the holiday.
 You can also offer upgraded shipping for orders over a certain dollar amount.

-December 16: Last day to ship in time for Christmas and Hanukkah
+December 18: Last day to ship in time for Christmas

 December 21: Manage expectations

 Make sure customers know that orders may not reach them before the holidays.
-It’s okay to deliver after December 25, as long as shoppers are informed.
+It’s OK to deliver after December 25, as long as shoppers are informed.

 December 23: Take a break